spark-mv/cdn/install.md

 # Introduction

-Adding HolaCDN to your website is a two-step process which can be completed in 15 minutes:
+Adding HolaCDN to your website is a simple process which can be completed in 15 minutes:

+1. Sign up for a new account
-1. Add the JS to your site and collect FREE user experience statistics.
+2. Add the Hola JS to your website
-2. Enable HolaCDN and measure user experience and cost improvements.
+3. Configure your video server
+4. Allow HolaCDN to download content
+5. Enable HolaCDN on your machine for local testing
+6. Redirect your user's traffic to use HolaCDN or enable statistics collection

-If you have any questions, email cdn-help [at] hola [dot] org, or skype:holacdn
+If you have any questions, email us: cdn-help@hola.org, or skype: holacdn

-# *Video user experience statistics (FREE)*

-# 1. Create an account
+# 1. Sign up for a new account

-If you didn’t do so already, create [a HolaCDN account] (https://holacdn.com/cp), and note your customer ID which was sent to you following the registration.
+Sign up for [a new HolaCDN account] (https://holacdn.com/cp), and note your customer ID which will be sent to you following the registration.

 On the HolaCDN portal, you can configure your HolaCDN system and see user experience statistics such as video start time, buffering, video quality and more.
 Curious?
-Visit the [demo account] (https://github.com/hola/cdn/blob/master/stats_install.md#curious-login-to-the-demo-account-for-live-data)
+Visit the [demo account] (https://github.com/hola/cdn/blob/master/stats_install.md#curious-login-to-the-demo-account-for-live-data).

 # 2. Add Hola JS to your website

-HolaCDN requires a client-side JavaScript in order to collects video statistics.
-The JavaScript is loaded asynchronously, and will not affect the page load time.
+HolaCDN requires a client-side JavaScript in order to collect video statistics.
+The JavaScript is loaded asynchronously, and will not affect your page load time.

-First, choose the correct implementation for your existing player.
+Choose the correct implementation for your existing player.
 You can enable HolaCDN on:

 * Any HTML5 based video player - [Native, JW player, Flowplayer] (https://github.com/hola/cdn/blob/master/install.md#22-html5-video-players) and others.
-* Flash based players such as [JWPlayer] (https://github.com/hola/cdn/blob/master/install.md#231-jw-player), [FlowPlayer] (https://github.com/hola/cdn/blob/master/install.md#233-flowplayer) or [VideoJS] (https://github.com/hola/cdn/blob/master/install.md#232-videojs)
+* Flash based players such as [JWPlayer] (https://github.com/hola/cdn/blob/master/install.md#231-jw-player), [FlowPlayer] (https://github.com/hola/cdn/blob/master/install.md#233-flowplayer) or [VideoJS] (https://github.com/hola/cdn/blob/master/install.md#232-videojs).
-* The [Hola VideoJS-based player] (https://github.com/hola/cdn/blob/master/install.md#21-using-hola-videojs-player)
+* The [Hola VideoJS-based player] (https://github.com/hola/cdn/blob/master/install.md#21-using-hola-videojs-player).
-* [Your own Flash based player] (https://github.com/hola/cdn/blob/master/hooks.md)
+* [Your own Flash based player] (https://github.com/hola/cdn/blob/master/hooks.md).

-You can safely add the JS code to your web page.
-It is disabled by default on the server side, to protect from accidental mass deployment.
-After the code is on your web pages, you will enable HolaCDN on your machine for [local testing] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally) and then gradually deploy to [real users] (https://github.com/hola/cdn/blob/master/install.md#5-deploy-to-production).
+Add the JS code to your web page.
+It is safe to add this code because it is disabled by default on the server side to protect from accidental mass deployment.
+After the code is on your web pages, you will enable HolaCDN on your machine for [local testing] (https://github.com/hola/cdn/blob/master/Install.md#5-enable-holacdn-on-your-machine-for-local-testing) and then gradually deploy to [real users] (https://github.com/hola/cdn/blob/master/Install.md#6-redirect-your-users-traffic-to-use-holacdn-or-enable-statistics-collection).

-Examples provided throughout use MP4 video, but same syntax is used for HLS (M3U8) or HDS (F4M) videos.
+Examples provided below use MP4 video, but same syntax is used for HLS (M3U8) or HDS (F4M) videos.

 ## 2.1 Using Hola VideoJS player

-HolaCDN can work with your existing player, but we recommend using Hola player.
+HolaCDN can work with your existing player, but we recommend using the Hola player.
 It is a VideoJS based video player with [additional features] (https://github.com/hola/video.js#features).
 It is completely free to use and offers best performance and compatibility with HolaCDN.
 Again, this is totally optional.

 1) Add Hola scripts to your page as follows: